-The current account surplus in South Africa widened substantially to ZAR 343 billion, from a downwardly revised ZAR 261 billion in the first quarter and beating market expectations of ZAR 305 billion.
-It was the largest current account surplus since available records began in 1960.
-The goods surplus expanded to ZAR 613.6 billion from ZAR 450.8 billion in the last quarter, as exports grew to a new all-time high driven by shipments of metal and precious metals, while imports rose slower to its second highest level since the second quarter of 2019.
-Meanwhile, the shortfall on the services, income and current transfer account rose to ZAR 271 billion from ZAR 190 billion in the first quarter, due to a wider deficit of primary income, while net current transfer payments were little changed.
-As a ratio of GDP, the current account surplus rose to 5.6% in the quarter ended June of 2021 from 4.3% in the prior quarter. source: South African Reserve Bank
+The current account surplus in South Africa rose to ZAR 143 billion in the first quarter of 2022, from an upwardly revised ZAR 132 billion in the fourth quarter and better than market expectations of ZAR 105 billion.
+The goods surplus widened to ZAR 360 billion from ZAR 336 billion in the previous period, reflecting a larger increase in the value of merchandise and net gold exports than in the value of merchandise imports, although both at record levels.
+Meanwhile, the shortfall on the services, income and current transfer account rose to ZAR 217 billion from ZAR 204 billion, as larger deficits on the services and secondary income accounts outweighed a smaller deficit on the primary income account.
+As a ratio of GDP, the current account surplus rose slightly to 2.2% in the fourth quarter of 2021 from 2.1% in the final quarter of 2021. source: South African Reserve Bank